Kamala D. Harris

 In 2017, she was sworn into the United States Senate where she championed legislation to fight hunger, provide rent relief, improve maternal health care, expand access to capital for small businesses, revitalize America’s infrastructure, and combat the climate crisis.
 She questioned two Supreme Court nominees while serving on the Judiciary Committee.
 She also worked to keep the American people safe from foreign threats and crafted bipartisan legislation to assist in securing American elections while serving on the Senate Select Committee on Intelligence.

 In 2010, Vice President Harris was elected Attorney General of California where she oversaw the largest state justice department in the country.
 She took on those who were preying on the American people, winning a $20 billion settlement for Californians whose homes had been foreclosed on and a $1.1 billion settlement for students and veterans who were taken advantage of by a for-profit education company.
-She also defended the Affordable Care Act in court and enforced environmental laws.
+As Attorney General she cracked down on the transnational gangs that smuggled drugs, guns and people across the U.S.-Mexico border.
+She also defended the Affordable Care Act in court and enforced laws to protect public health and the environment.

 Vice President Kamala Harris rides in a convertible at a Pride Parade, smiling and waving to the crowd.
 She is joined by other participants, including her husband, Doug Emhoff, and her niece, Meena Harris, holding a rainbow Pride flag.
 The parade is vibrant, with a large crowd and rainbow decorations in the background.